atlassian/react-beautiful-dnd/docs/guides/hooks.md

 // Otherwise the same type information as OnDragStartHook
 ```

-## Synchronous reordering

-Because this library does not control your state, it is up to you to _synchronously_ reorder your lists based on the `result: DropResult`.

-### Here is what you need to do

-- if the `destination` is `null`: all done!
-- if `source.droppableId` equals `destination.droppableId` you need to remove the item from your list and insert it at the correct position.
-- if `source.droppableId` does not equal `destination.droppableId`, then you need to remove the `Draggable` from the `source.droppableId` list and add it into the correct position of the `destination.droppableId` list.

-### Persisting a reorder

-If you need to persist a reorder to a remote data store - update the list synchronously on the client and fire off a request in the background to persist the change.
-If the remote save fails it is up to you how to communicate that to the user and update, or not update, the list.

 ## When are the hooks called?

 ### Phase 1: prepare (asynchronous steps)